Why PEMF Therapy and Shockwave Therapy Are Trusted for Healing

 According to a study, extracorporeal shockwave therapy (ESWT) utilises shockwaves to trigger a cascade of cellular responses within tissues.
 These responses include pain reduction, improved blood flow (vascularisation), increased protein production (biosynthesis), cell multiplication (proliferation), and protection of nerves and cartilage (neuro and chondroprotection).
 ESWT also breaks down calcium deposits in musculoskeletal structures.
 The combined effect is tissue regeneration and pain relief, ultimately improving the injured area’s function.
 This evidence positions ESWT as a promising regenerative medicine technique with many applications in musculoskeletal injury treatment.

-What are The Two Types of Shockwave Therapy?
+Types of Shockwave Therapy

-- Focused shockwave therapy
+- Focused Shockwave Therapy

-- Radial shockwave therapy
+- Radial Shockwave Therapy

 What Does Shockwave Therapy Do?